Responsiveness

 Indices of responsiveness

-- Effect size (ES) using baseline SD: this is the average difference divided by the standard deviation of the 1st measurement.
+- Effect size (ES) using baseline SD: this is the average difference divided by the standard deviation of the 1st measurement (this is Glass' Δ).

-- Effect size (ES) using pooled SD: this is the average difference divided by the pooled standard deviation of both measurements.
+- Effect size (ES) using pooled SD: this is the average difference divided by the pooled standard deviation of both measurements (this is Cohen's d).

 - Standardized response mean (SRM): this is the average difference divided by the standard deviation of the differences between the paired measurements.